PaddseL/catenax-ev.github.io/docs/standards/CX-0135-CompanyCertificateManagement/CX-0135-CompanyCertificateManagement.md

 Use case to give feedback on the status for consumed certificates:

-- Certificate Consumer -> Certificate Provider: Company Certificate Status (Received, Accepted, or Rejected)
+- Certificate Consumer -> Certificate Provider: Company Certificate Feedback (Received, Accepted, or Rejected)

 Use case to notify about availability of certificates: